 - 1 tablespoon apple cider vinegar

 - 1/2 cup vegetable oil

 - 2 ounces vegan chocolate melted in a double boiler or in 20 second bursts in the microwave

 - vegan sprinkles to taste

 - In a large bowl, whisk together the cocoa powder, flour, sugar, baking soda, and salt.

 - Pour contents of the food processor into the bowl with the dry ingredients.
+Mix until just combined.

-- Stir together until fully combined.
+- Mix in water and stir slowly until fully combined.